neo-technology/aether-ant-tasks/README.md

 === POM

 The POM is the data type used to determine the target for the install and deploy tasks.
-They will use the POM that is set without an id by default.
+If you define a POM without an id based on a full pom.xml file, that POM will be used by default for install and deploy.

     <pom file="pom.xml" id="pom"/>
     <pom groupId="g" artifactId="a" version="v"/>